Medicare in New Jersey

 As you consider your Medicare coverage options in New Jersey, here are some trends and facts of interest regarding Medicare in the state.

-- 1,485,769 New Jersey residents received Medicare coverage in 2015.
-Of that number, 233,355 people enrolled in Medicare Advantage plans.
-Approximately 1.25 million individuals enrolled in Original Medicare, Part A and/or Part B.
+- 1,568,884 New Jersey residents received Medicare coverage in 2018.
+Of that number, 369,886 people enrolled in Medicare Advantage plans and other health plans.
+Approximately 1.2 million individuals enrolled in Original Medicare, Part A and/or Part B.

-- In 2015, more than 1 million Medicare beneficiaries in New Jersey had Part D prescription drug coverage through either a Medicare Prescription Drug Plan (PDP) or from a Medicare Advantage plan that included prescription drug coverage in its benefits (MA-PD).
-Approximately 877,000 individuals enrolled in a Medicare Prescription Drug Plan (PDP) to get their Part D prescription drug coverage.
+- In 2018, more than 1.1 million Medicare beneficiaries in New Jersey had Part D prescription drug coverage through either a Medicare Prescription Drug Plan (PDP) or from a Medicare Advantage plan that included prescription drug coverage in its benefits (MA-PD).
+Approximately 910,205 individuals enrolled in a stand-alone Medicare Prescription Drug Plan (PDP) to get their Part D prescription drug coverage.

 - 100% of people with Medicare residing in New Jersey have access to a Medicare Advantage plan.

-- 90% of people with Part D have access to a plan with a lower premium than what they paid in 2015.
+- 84% of people with Medicare Part D have access to a plan with a lower premium than what they paid in 2017.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.